UmbraJS/mono/README.md

 }).apply(document.body)
 ```

 The apply function is just a shorthand.
-Under the hood it actually just chains togheter two other functions.
+Under the hood it chains togheter two other functions.
 The format and the attach.
 The format function takes the colors and formats them however you want.
 It formats it to hex colors by default .
 The attach function takes that string and attaches it to the given element.

 ```ts
 import { umbra } from '@umbrajs/core'